 Thank you for considering Eagle Ranch as part of your financial and estate planning.
 Below are some significant ways to ensure our good work continues.
 Not only will your gift be put to excellent use, we can also save you tax dollars through the charitable deduction and the avoidance of capital gains.
 It is often said that children are the living messages we send to a time we will not see.
-A gift to Eagle Ranch through your will or other planned giving vehicle will provide a legacy of helping heal and strengthen generations of children and families.
+A gift to Eagle Ranch through your will or other planned giving vehicle will provide a legacy of helping generations of children and families strengthen and heal.

 Here are some of the most popular planned giving options for your consideration: